guyroyse/async-generators-search/README.md

 # TypeScript, async generators, and Redis search

-The repository has some sample code showing you have to use async generators in combination with Redis search.
+The repository has some sample code showing you have to use generators, async generatros, and how to use them in combination with Redis search.
+I made this as part of a video talking about the same topic.

 ## Getting Started